dmitryweiner/secure-chat-nodejs/README.md

 openssl genrsa -out priv.pem 1024
 openssl rsa -pubout -in priv.pem -out pub.pem
 ```
+Or just go to http://travistidwell.com/jsencrypt/demo/ and generate it online
-4. Enter it in you profile tab
+4. Enter and save it in you profile tab
-5. Go to "Contacts" tab, enter your friend's username
+5. Go to "Contacts" tab, enter your friend's username (you should also send your username to your friend by alternative channel)
 6. If it was successfully added, click on nickname in contact-list
 7. You will be moved to "Messages" tab
 8. Enter your friend's public RSA key which was sent to you by alternative ways